Hockinson High School

 Hockinson High School is a school in Hockinson, Washington.
 There are just under 700 students.

-The official mascot is the Hawk, and the school colors are navy, cardinal blue, and silver.
+The official mascot is the Hawk, and the school colors are navy, columbia blue, and silver.
 Built in 2003, it is a part of the Hockinson School District in Clark County, located in the southwest region of the state.
 It is the only high school in the district.
 The school is led by principal Tim Fox.

 Curriculum

 Hockinson High School has a comprehensive curriculum of Language Arts, Math, Social Studies, Science, Art, Foreign Language (Spanish and French), Physical Education, Health, Fine and Performing Arts (Band and Theater), along with Career and Technical education.